Dexturn1/Dexturn1/README.md

 ## 👨‍💻 About Me

-- 🎓 Currently pursuing an MCA (Master of Computer Applications)
+- 🎓 Currently pursuing an MCA
 - 🎓 BCA graduate
 - 💻 Focused on software development, web development, and system programming
 - 🎮 Avid gamer with a passion for PC games